Akebono Brake Industry: Business locations

+In Mexico, it has a factory in Silao, Guanajuato.

 In China, it has plants in Guangzhou and Suzhou.
 In Indonesia and Vietnam, it has a partnership with Astra.

 In Europe, it has facilities in Arras and Gonesse in France, and also has a UK presence for its work with the McLaren Formula 1 team.
 Its main European facility in Trenčín is focused on production of high-performance aluminium brake calipers.

 Automotive brakes

-Akebondo offers products mainly on an OEM basis for automobile manufacturers.
+Akebono offers products mainly on an OEM basis for automobile manufacturers.
 Its main OEM customers include Japanese car manufacturers such as Toyota, Nissan, Honda, Mitsubishi, Subaru, and Isuzu.
-The company also supplies products to global automakers like Porsche, Audi, GM, Ford, and Mercedes-Benz.
+The company also supplies products to global automakers like Porsche, Audi, Bentley, GM, Ford, Mercedes-Benz, and Polestar.

 Motorsport

-Beginning with the 2007 Formula One season, Akebono has been a technology partner to the McLaren F1 team.
+Beginning with the 2007 Formula One season, Akebono has been a technology partner to the McLaren F1 team by supplying brake calipers and pads until 2021 season.
 Since 2013, Akebono has also supplied brake components to the Toyota WEC team.